-Chemicals directly or indirectly affect our lives and are essential to our food, our health, and our lifestyle.
+Chemicals both directly and indirectly affect our lives and are essential to our food, our health, and our lifestyle.
 The widespread use of chemicals has resulted in the development of sector-specific regulations (transport, production, workplace, agriculture, trade, and consumer products).
-Having readily available information on the hazardous properties of chemicals, and recommended control measures, allows the production, transport, use and disposal of chemicals to be managed safely.
+Having readily available information and recommended control measures on the hazardous properties of chemicals allows the production, transport, use, and disposal of chemicals to be managed safely.
 Thus, human health and the environment are protected.

 The sound management of chemicals should include systems through which chemical hazards are identified and communicated to all who are potentially exposed.
-These groups include workers, consumers, emergency responders and the public.
-It is important to know what chemicals are present and/or used, their hazards to human health and the environment, and the means to control them.
-A number of classification and labelling systems, each addressing specific use patterns and groups of chemicals, exist at the national, regional and international levels.
-The existing hazard classification and labelling systems address potential exposure to chemicals in all the types of use settings listed above.
+These groups include workers, consumers, emergency responders, and the public.
+It is important to know which chemicals are present and/or being used, their hazards to human health and the environment, and the means to control them.
+A number of classification and labeling systems, each addressing specific use patterns and groups of chemicals, exist at the national, regional, and international levels.
+The existing hazard classification and labeling systems address potential exposure to chemicals in all types of use settings listed above.

 While the existing laws and regulations are similar, they are different enough to require multiple labels for the same product both within the U.S. and in international trade and to require multiple safety data sheets for the same product in international trade.
 Several U.S. regulatory agencies and various countries have different requirements for hazard definitions as well as for information to be included on labels or material safety data sheets.